kumaresh231299/Patterns/README.md

 - Ensure the input to the functions is a positive integer.
 - These patterns are printed directly to the console.
 - Adjust the number of rows as needed to generate different sizes of patterns.

+## Local Setup

+To run the patterns locally :

+1. Clone this repository.
+2. Open "js" file and see the output in your terminal.